 - Drink water instead of sodas and so-called energy drinks

 Another important message that kept coming up in the articles and books I was reading is that we don’t have to go bonzo and think that this is an all or nothing proposition.
-We should strive for a 80/20 balance by allowing ourselves to eat “bad food”–just not all of the time and to preferably plan for it.
-I remember reading that someone who lost several hundred pounds would tell himself whenever he started to feel cravings for a particular food, “I can have this (piece of pie or whatever) whenever I want it.
+We should strive for a 80/20 balance by allowing ourselves to eat “bad food”–just not all of the time and to, preferably, plan for it.
+I remember reading some time ago that someone who lost several hundred pounds would tell himself whenever he started to feel cravings for a particular food, “I can have this (piece of pie or whatever) whenever I want it.
 I’m just choosing to wait and not have it right now.”
 In this way, he felt empowered instead of powerless.

-This year, instead of focusing on losing weight, I’m focusing on eating for beauty.
+So, instead of focusing on losing weight, I’m focusing on eating for loveliness.
 My body will thank me for it!

 Have you noticed how much more attractive you look and feel when you eat for loveliness?